the-RealZayne/ZayneCraft/about.markdown

 I started off programming in 2012 when I was 13.
 I've been programming since then in several languages; used many frameworks; done more integrations than I can remember and kept learning everything.

-I'm currently a Technical Lead
+I'm currently a Senior Full-Stack Developer @ LocalStack

 ## Tech